prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

 In addition to quantitative descriptors, CaviTracer also allows the identification of residues forming each detected surface cavity.
-This information can be obtained using :func:`getSurfaceCavityResidueNames`, which returns residue names and residue numbers for each cavity based on the distance between cavity points and protein residues.
+This information can be obtained using :func:`.getSurfaceCavityResidueNames`, which returns residue names and residue numbers for each cavity based on the distance between cavity points and protein residues.
 The results can be saved using the ``residues_file_name`` parameter.
 The provided name will